FRRouting/frr/doc/user/ospfd.rst

    the destination prefix.
 Otherwise, we test whether the network command prefix contains the local address prefix of the interface.

-   In some cases it may be more convenient to enable OSPF on a per interface/subnet basis (:clicmd:`ip ospf area AREA [ADDR]`).
+   It is also possible to enable OSPF on a per interface/subnet basis using the interface command (:clicmd:`ip ospf area AREA [ADDR]`).
+   However, mixing both network commands (:clicmd:`network`) and interface commands (:clicmd:`ip ospf`) on the same router is not supported.

 .. clicmd:: proactive-arp